 Parliament in Budapest, Hungary © Shutterstock

-Foreigners who really want to become acquainted with the Hungarian way of life should visit a thermal spa at least once during their stay in the country, whether it’s a traditional bath house in the Turkish style or the more elaborate type of establishment in the style of Gellért in Budapest.
+Foreigners who want to become acquainted with the Hungarian way of life should visit a thermal spa at least once during their stay in Hungary.
+Whether it’s a traditional bath house in the Turkish style or the more elaborate type of establishment in the style of Gellért in Budapest - relaxing in thermal baths is one of the best things to do in Hungary.

 Relaxing in thermal baths is one of the most satisfying things to do in Hungary © momente/Shutterstock